 The second year prepares students for employment in chemical, medical, or scientific labs and/or aquariums and zoos.
 On-the-job experiences are often available.
-The Biotechnology Program includes a state-of-the-art technical research experience provided by the University of Maryland Center for Marine Biotechnology in Baltimore's Inner Harbor.
+The Biotechnology Program includes a state-of-the-art technical research experience provided by the University of Maryland Biotechnology Institute in Baltimore's Inner Harbor.